-Case AW=0.5, SF=2.0
+• Operation group (AW=0.5, SF=2.0)

-the final weight for the case, w(c), is computed as:
+the final weight for the operation group, w(c), is computed as:

-FAW(c) = $$(0.5 \times 0.4 \times 0.9 \times 1.0) = 0.18$$
+FAW(c) = $$(0.5 \times 0.9 \times 1.0) = 0.45$$

-FSF(c) = $(2.0 \times 1.0 \times 1.0 \times 1.0) = 2.0$ w(c) = $0.18 \times 2.0 = 0.36$
+FSF(c) = $(2.0 \times 1.0 \times 1.0) = 2.0$ w(c) = $0.5 \times 2.0 = 1.0$

-If the final weight (w) for a case is computed to be zero, then the annualization will still proceed but the case will be omitted from the final annualized result (that case occurs 0% of the year).
-If a case that is included in an annualization tree does not have any valid results, the annualization will not proceed and an error will be logged.
+If the final weight (w) for an operation group is computed to be zero, then the annualization will still proceed but the operation group will be omitted from the final annualized result (that operation group occurs 0% of the year).
+If an operation group that is included in an annualization tree does not have any valid results, the annualization will not proceed and an error will be logged.

-When applied to emissions, the weight for each case is a simple multiplier on the case-level emissions results.
-When applied to noise results at receptors, the weight for each case is a simple multiplier on the raw sound energy at each point, which in effect scales the number of operations for the entire case.
+When applied to emissions, the weight for each operation group is a simple multiplier on the operation group-level emissions results.
+When applied to noise results at receptors, the weight for each operation group is a simple multiplier on the total acoustic energy at each point, which in effect scales the number of operations for the entire operation group.